pametnijazgrada/OpenFRM/README.md

 ## contributing to OpenFRM

+OpenFRM is developed and maintained on the platform GitHub.
+If you have suggestions, improvements or new functionality to add to OpenFRM, you can submit them there.
 The stable release can be found in the "master" branch, while testing & development takes place in the "beta" branch.

 ## how to get help